istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 SPIRE implements SPIFFE Federation, enabling workloads to trust peers in a different trust domain, in a configurable and flexible way through the Federation API.

-For more information, check out the [documentation](/docs/ops/integrations/spire/) and this [video](https://www.youtube.com/watch?v=WOPoNqfrhb4) from the HPE and Solo teams.
+For more information, check out the [documentation](/docs/ops/integrations/spire/) and this [video](https://www.youtube.com/watch?v=WOPoNqfrhb4) from the HP Enterprise and Solo.io teams.

 ## Add auto-sni support